trickerer/Trinity-Bots/README.md

 - You are dismissed
 - Nevermind
 ```
 `You are dismissed` will remove the NPCBot from your control.
 They will become pissed off, throw all their gear at you and return back to their spawn location.
-They will also become enraged for 5 minutes to the point where they will attack anyone attempting to hire them
+They will also become enraged for 5 minutes to the point where they will attack anyone attempting to hire them (this can be disabled in config)
 `Nevermind` will simply close out the Gossip menu

 ### NPCBot Config Settings